Understanding the Art of Portrait: Techniques and Styles Explained

 How to Book

 To start the process, email scope and timing to hello@match-production.com.
 Include rough headcount, location preference, and ideal dates.
-We’ll follow up with questions and a tailored quote.
-If you need a fast answer, we can share a written scope template and a written checklist to speed things up.
-If you are exploring options, we can also explain which medium your portraits will live in most (LinkedIn, website, press) and how that affects the capture.
+Follow-up questions and a tailored quote will be provided.
+If you need a fast answer, a written scope template and a written checklist can be shared to speed things up.
+If you are exploring options, explanations of which medium your portraits will live in most (LinkedIn, website, press) and how that affects the capture can be provided.
 This is called the planning step, and it helps portraiture flourish even when the invention of a new platform changes where images get displayed.

-We work across Manhattan and the boroughs, and we can mix studio, on location, and remote headshots within a single company program.
-Your NYC team, satellite office, and remote workers across the USA can all be in one unified gallery.
+Coverage is available across Manhattan and the boroughs, mixing studio, on location, and remote headshots within a single company program.
+Your city team, satellite office, and remote workers across the USA can all be in one unified gallery.

-Whether you need five leadership portraits or fifty team headshots, the way forward is the same: reach out, share the scope, and we’ll take it from there.
-We will favor clarity over hype, and we will help you save internal work time by making the process predictable while presenting your team at their best.
+Whether you need five leadership portraits or fifty team headshots, the way forward is the same: reach out, share the scope, and it will be taken from there.
+Clarity is favored over hype, and internal work time is saved by making the process predictable while presenting your team at their best.

 Previous